-So, roughly half a mile from the trailhead, the trail will turn left following the direction of Rio Grande River.
+So, roughly half a mile from the trailhead, the trail will turn left following the direction of the Rio Grande River.
 For a few hundred yards, you will be hiking near the Rio Grande Riverbanks.
 At the first mile marker, turn right and continue to follow the trail until the trail-end in the junction closing the Chicago Ditch.

 As emphasized earlier, this trail is abundant with natural habitat and wildlife.
-Habitat types and wildlife that thrive in the area are waterfowls that are found on lushgrasses, songbirds and predatory bird including bald eagles, nesting on cottonwoods.
-The most critical part are the southwestern willow flycatcher nesting on dense willows.
+Habitat types and wildlife that thrive in the area are waterfowls that are found on lush grasses, songbirds, and predatory birds including bald eagles, nesting on cottonwoods.
+The most critical part is the southwestern willow flycatcher nesting on dense willows.

 Aside from bird species, elks, mule deers, coyotes, and porcupines also frequent the area all year round.

-Aside from the wildlife, the beautiful view of Mt Blanca, one of Colorado’s Fourteeners, will make this already interesting hike even better.
+Furthermore, the beautiful view of Mt Blanca, one of Colorado’s Fourteeners, will make this already interesting hike even better.

-Tips for Rio Grande River Trail
+Tips for hiking Rio Grande River Trail

 Just a few tips.
-Riding a bike is allowed on trail, as well as bringing dogs on leash.
-Wandering off the trail is not encouraged and hunting and fishing in the area is strictly prohibited.
+Riding a bike is allowed on the trail, as well as bringing dogs on leash.
+Wandering off the trail is not encouraged and hunting and fishing in the area are strictly prohibited.
 Do not litter.
 Respect the place and the people around you.
 And yes, Rio Grande Nature National Recreation Trail is free of charge.